 Suicidal thoughts and actions

 Recent research studies and reviews indicate that thoughts of suicide occur in 66 per cent of autistic adults.
 In contrast, the rate of such thoughts in the general population is 16 per cent Research studies also indicate that 35 per cent of autistic adults have in their lives planned or attempted suicide.
 The actual suicide rate is unknown but could be at least 7 per cent.
 Thus, the majority of autistic adults have had thoughts of suicide, and around one in three have actually planned or attempted suicide at least once in their lives.

 We have written a self-help book for depressed autistic adolescents and adults with the intention of saving lives.
 The above information is taken directly from one of the book chapters.
 Subsequent chapters outline a 10-Step Programme for recovery from depression.
 The programme is best undertaken with a Mentor who could be a health professional such as a counsellor or clinical psychologist, or a parent, partner or family friend.

 Exploring Depression, and Beating the Blues: A CBT Self-Help Guide to Understanding and Coping with Depression in Asperger’s Syndrome [ASD-Level 1] by Tony Attwood and Michelle Garnett, published by Jessica Kingsley Publishers, Web: www.jkp.com

-If you are a Professional who works with adults, we highly recommend attending our upcoming event which may be attended live in Sydney or via webcast: Masterclass: Diagnosis and Therapy for Autistic Adults.
+If you are a Professional who works with adults, we highly recommend our online courses, Diagnosis for Autistic Adults and Support & Therapy for Autistic Adults.

 If you are an autistic adult or supporting an autistic adult, we can highly recommend our one-day course: Exploring Depression: Training in a CBT Programme for Depressed and Autistic Adults and Adolescents.